 (4) Kim doesn’t believe that Hesperus is Phosphorus.

 Frege’s own solution was that in addition to a reference, nominals have a sense, or 'mode of presentation', and that in certain contexts, such as those involving propositional attitudes, it is these distinct senses that block substitutability.
 Frege’s puzzle is thus clearly related to the problem of 'referential opacity' in the study of propositional attitudes (Quine 1953, 1956, 1960).
-For example, Kripke (1972, 1979, 1980) mounts an influential defence of a Millian theory of names as simply referential.
+Fregean senses are not the only way to construe modes of presentation (e.g., Schiffer 1990, Fiengo & May 1998) and the notion that names, in particular, have a mode of presentation or are interpreted differently under propositional attitude verbs is not universally accepted (among many others, Kripke 1972, 1979, 1980, Recanati 1997, Richard 1990).

 In this paper, we focus on linguistic aspects of substitutability/opacity.
-We take it for granted that there is an empirical phenomenon to be explained here — differing truth value judgements despite substitution of co-referential terms — and offer a formal mechanism for capturing and explaining it.
+We take it for granted that there is an empirical phenomenon to be explained here — differing truth value judgements despite substitution of co-referential terms — and offer a formal mechanism for capturing and explaining it semantically.
 We follow Saul (1997, 2007) in observing that problems of substitutability also arise in ‘simple sentences’.
 Our analysis captures these cases, too.
 Moreover, we also focus on cases of differential interpretation of the same expression (Kripke 1979, Castañeda 1989, Fiengo & May 1998).
 Lastly, we briefly indicate how our analysis could give insight into cases other than referential expressions, as discussed by Kripke (1979).
 Thus, the mechanism we propose is not only formally well-founded on advances in formal logic and theoretical computer science, it also allows us to provide the beginnings of a general formal semantics of what we might informally call perspective.

 Monads as a Solution for Generalized OpacityGianluca Giorgolo and Ash Asudeh, 2014